openrisc/openrisc.github.io/community.md

 # Mailing lists

-The OpenRISC [mailing list][] where you can ask your questions around OpenRISC or get into the discussion with the developers.
+The OpenRISC [mailing list][] is where you can ask your questions around OpenRISC or get into the discussion with the developers.
 You can either just send a mail to [linux-openrisc@vger.kernel.org](mailto:linux-openrisc@vger.kernel.org)